The lowball technique can be a fantastic way to get a bargain.

 This notion has been scientifically proven in many experiments -most famously the “Ultimatum Game”– and by neuro-science MRI scans showing that lowball offers stimulate the part of the brain associated with disgust.

-In a nutshell: low ball offers disgust us and we switch to “vendetta” mode.
+In a nutshell: low ball offers disgust people and make them switch to “vendetta” mode.

 No wonder so many low-ball offers end up getting spurned, ignored or, it happened too, provoking violent reactions.